 In 1977, being on a trial separation from the University of Melbourne (it ended in divorce) I was working at Max Rose Electronics in suburban Melbourne.
-At the time I was deeply into Yes for the playing, the complexity, even the unfathomable lyrics.
-All the things smart-arse music journalists were queuing up to hang shit on.
+At the time I was deeply into prog heavyweights Yes for the playing, the complexity, even the unfathomable lyrics.
+All the things smart-arse music journalists were queuing up to pour scorn on.

 Sensitive songwriters and soft-rock tunesmiths were also a chunk of the playlist, following the unimpeachable logic that if you don’t have even a sniff of romance in your life, then an album by Bread will do just as well.
 It didn’t.

 Through late night AM radio, I was beginning to feel my way into jazz.
 Nothing too adventurous: some Oscar Peterson, The Modern Jazz Quartet, even Dudley Moore.
 The kind of music jazz purists sneered at as tame and safe.
 Suited my ears fine, back then.

 It’s worth pausing to recall just how dire the charts were in 1977.
 Now I avoided this popular mush as much as humanly possible while working in a record store, but sadly I can sing along almost word perfectly with every one of those ghastly hits.

 Here is a selection from the year-end list of biggest selling singles in Australia across the whole of 1977.
 These were all in the final Top 20.

 Wings — “Mull of Fucking Kintyre” (initially, not many knew it by its full title)

 Julie Covington — “Don’t Cry For Me Argenfuckingtina” (the year’s #1)

 Smokie — “Living Next Fucking Door to Fucking Alice” (further comment superfluous)

 Dr Hook — “Fucking Walk Right In” (and out again.
 Please.)